pattonsgirl/CEG3120/Projects/Project4/README.md

   - (what are you doing, why, what tools)
 - Run Project Locally
   - how to install docker + dependencies (WSL2, for example)
-  - how to build the container from the `Dockerfile`
+  - how to build an image from the `Dockerfile`
   - how to run the container
   - how to view the project running in the container (open a browser...go to IP and port...)